-Finally, other economic spin-offs can be attributed directly to the casinos' presence in Québec.
-In fact, the diversification of their activities led to the addition of hotel and entertainment services that have helped increase the number of clients from outside Québec and to stimulate economic development in the province.
+Other economic spin-offs can be attributed directly to the casinos' presence in Québec.
+Indeed, the diversification of activities led to the addition of hotel and entertainment services that have helped increase the number of clients from outside Québec and to stimulate tourism in the province.

-- Together, the Casino de Charlevoix and Fairmont Le Manoir Richelieu have become two of the most popular destinations among tourists from Québec and elsewhere.
+- The Casino de Charlevoix, located next to the Fairmont Le Manoir Richelieu, has become one of the most popular destinations for tourists from Québec and elsewhere.

 - The Casino de Mont-Tremblant is a welcoming, upscale establishment located in a stunning natural setting.
-The Casino attracts resort enthusiasts, business travellers and tourists.
+The Casino attracts conference attendees and vacationers alike.

-When Loto-Québec was first mandated by the Government to open casinos, it was to promote economic development in the province by developing new international tourism markets, while offering new services to the local population.
+Loto-Québec was mandated by the Government to open casinos in order to promote economic development in the province by developing new international tourism markets, while offering new services to the local population.

-Internationally acclaimed chefs, including Frédéric Bourse of Italy, Rémy Giraud of Val-de-Loire and Thierry Breton of Paris, have honoured these restaurants with their presence.
+Internationally acclaimed chefs, including Frederic Bourse of Italy, Rémy Giraud of Val-de-Loire and Thierry Breton of Paris, have honoured casino restaurants with their presence.
 In fact, epicures the world over are becoming increasingly interested in the delectable offerings of these fine establishments.

-Under the direction of executive chefs Jean-Pierre Curtat at the Casino de Montréal and Denis Girard at the Casino du Lac-Leamy, the casinos' restaurants attach special importance to using seasonal products from Québec whenever possible.
+Under the direction of executive chefs Jean-Pierre Curtat at the Casino de Montréal and Denis Girard at the Casino du Lac-Leamy, casino restaurant teams attach special importance to using seasonal products from Québec whenever possible.

-Québec's casinos have grown considerably over the years, and today, they welcome over 10.3 million visitors each year.
+Québec's casinos have grown considerably over the years and now welcome over 10 million visitors each year.

-In December 1992, the Québec cabinet approved and authorized the construction of two government-run casinos: one on Île Notre-Dame, in Montréal, and the other at Pointe-au-Pic in the Charlevoix region.
+In December 1992, Québec's cabinet approved and authorized the implementation of two government-run casinos: one on Île Notre-Dame, in Montréal, and the other at Pointe-au-Pic in the Charlevoix region.

-The creation and management of these government-run casinos was entrusted to Loto-Québec, which subsequently created three subsidiaries: the Société des casinos du Québec, given the responsibility of building the casinos and overseeing their operation, Resto-Casino, which operates the restaurants and bars at the three casinos, and Casiloc, which is in charge of acquiring, building and overseeing the casino facilities.
+The creation and management of these government-run casinos was entrusted to Loto-Québec, which subsequently created three subsidiaries: the Société des casinos du Québec, to implement the casinos and oversee their operation, Resto-Casino, to operate casino restaurants and bars, and Casiloc, to acquire, build and manage casino infrastructures.

-In June 2008, Québec's Casinos decided to merge the management operations of Resto-Casino with those of the casinos themselves.
-The objective was twofold: to align the business plan objectives and strategies for all the establishments, and to increase the synergy and complementarity of the group's casino, food service and hotel operations.
+In June 2008, the Corporation decided to merge the operational management of Resto-Casino with the casinos themselves.
+The objective was twofold: to align the business plan objectives and strategies for all the establishments, and to increase the synergy and complementarity of the group's casinos, food services and hotel operations.